-Advanced education and scientific inquiry in areas related to exercise physiology, healthy movement, nutrition, and preventive approaches to many diseases and their associated comorbidities continue to dominant many areas of allied health education and professions.
-As researchers continue to explore and better understand how exercise, nutrition, and recovery strategies can improve the health and performance of young, old, healthy, disease and athletic populations, the expectation rises for future professionals to have a comprehensive and diverse education base in these areas.
-The Master of Science in Health Sciences at Lindenwood University prepares its students for current and future areas I this dynamic career field.
+Advanced education and scientific inquiry in areas related to exercise physiology, healthy movement, nutrition, and preventive approaches to many diseases and their associated comorbidities continue to dominate many areas of allied health education and professions.
+As researchers continue to explore and better understand how exercise, nutrition, and recovery strategies can improve the health and performance of young, old, healthy, diseased and athletic populations, the expectation rises for future professionals to have a comprehensive and diverse education based in these areas.
+The Master of Science in Health Sciences at Lindenwood University prepares its students for current and future areas in this dynamic career field.

 About Health Sciences at Lindenwood University

 Providing a combination of classroom learning, advanced laboratory technologies, and opportunities to apply learning continues to be a cornerstone and strength of graduate education in the School of Health Sciences at Lindenwood University.
 Students in this degree program have the opportunity to learn by doing, whether it is assisting student athletes with strength and conditioning, answering their own research questions, presenting research at an academic conference, working directly with clients to improve their health and fitness, or guiding seniors and those with disabilities out in the community to safely complete healthy exercise.
 You will also receive personalized guidance from professors who care about your success and whose real world experience brings a new level of expertise to their classes.

 Two areas of emphasis in Sports Science and Performance and Fitness and Wellness allow you to shape your degree to fit your career interests.
 With a Master of Science in Health Sciences, you will discover how you can make a difference in the lives of all individuals and all walks of life.

 Lindenwood University Health Sciences Faculty